 Application times below are based on processing time for complete application, are averages, are subject to change without notice, and are not guaranteed.
 Applications may take longer than the timeframes stated by CIC at the officer’s discretion.
 Statistics are updated on our website every 30 days.

-Our fees are on a case-by-case basis, but Immigroup legal fees for an LMO application usually range from around $1200 for the most basic application to around $2000 for more complicated cases.
-After the LMO is approved, the average legal fee for a work permit application is between $900 and $1300.
-If you are applying for a work permit for a position that does not require an LMO, our legal fees average between $1300 and $1800.
+Our fees are on a case-by-case basis, but Immigroup legal fees for an LMIA application usually range around $3000.
+After the LMIA is approved, the average legal fee for a work permit application is between $900 and $1300.
+If you are applying for a work permit for a position that does not require an LMIA, our legal fees average between $1300 and $1800.

 Top Priority service for clients who need an LMO or work permit urgently carries additional costs.